 Another aspect of the historiography of the period is that charitable relief during these years has primarily been mentioned in the context of the Depression.
-Robertson and Noonan, for highlighted the difficulties experienced by example, have as a result of an increased demand hospital boards on their charitable services.
-These authors suggest that the provision of unemployment relief was the dominant issue for boards at this Robertson outlines the details of the struggle between the time. government and hospital boards over the responsibility for this.
+Robertson and Noonan, highlighted the difficulties experienced by example, have as a result of an increased demand hospital boards charitable services.
+11 These authors suggest that the provision of unemployment relief was the dominant issue for boards at Robertson outlines the details of the struggle between the time. government and hospital boards over the responsibility for this.
 He suggests that many boards were severely taxed by having to provide this relief, and as a result frequently petitioned the government to assume a greater role.
-The government's reluctance to do this forced the boards into an uncompromising stance on the issue.
-In June 1932 the boards announced that they would no the able-bodied unemployed after the end of longer assist the This forced the government to act, and in July 1932 month. an agreement was reached which clarified the responsibilities of hospital boards with regard to unemployment relief.
+The government's reluctance to do this forced the boards into an uncompromising stance on the In June 1932 the boards announced that they would the able-bodied unemployed after the end of longer assist the This forced the government to act, and in July 1932 agreement was reached which clarified the responsibilities of hospital boards with regard to unemployment relief.
+12

 This study will show that the Palmerston North Hospital Board was similarly troubled on this issue.
-Unemployment relief had never been considered as part of the traditional functions of 11.
-Noonan, p.
-36; Robertson, "The Tyranny of Circumstances", p.
-182. 12.
-Robertson, "The Tyranny of Circumstances", pp. 182 - 185.

-the board, and the board remained reluctant to see it as any part of its duty.
+Unemployment relief had never been considered as part of the traditional functions of the board, and the board remained reluctant to see it as any part of its duty.
 The expense incurred through providing such relief made the board particularly open to schemes and agreements which reduced its role in this.
 Moreover, the issue was of importance to the board throughout the whole period under discussion and was not confined to the worst years of the Depression.